nestauk/skills-taxonomy-v2/skills_taxonomy_v2/pipeline/sentence_classifier/sentence_classifier.md

 2. `predict_sentence_class.py` - make predictions using the sentence classifier on an input file of data
 3. `utils.py` - preprocessing steps for sentences, splitting sentences, verb features

 As the training data labels aren't perfect, I would take the classification report with a slight pinch of salt.
-Qualitatively, it appears that the most recent classifier pipeline does a worse job of picking up sentences that are labelled 'skill' sentences that are i.e.:
+Qualitatively, after looking at sentences that the model labelled 0 but was manually labelled 1, it appears that the most recent classifier pipeline does a worse job of picking up sentences that are labelled 'skill' sentences that appear to contain a 'characteristic' as opposed to a skill i.e.:

 - 'we are looking for an ethusiastic, talented individual to join the team'
+- 'if you can offer us some flexibility to help us cover peak times such as back to school all the better'
+- 'there are many reasons why people become care assistants but the main motivation is the chance to make a difference'
+- 'number about the role are you a paediatric healthcare assistant looking to join an exceptional team of people'

-where (presumably) someone labelled this as a skill sentence for 'enthusiastic' etc.
+where (presumably) someone labelled this as a skill sentence for 'enthusiastic', 'fexibility', '(wanting to)make a difference' etc.

 ### Sentence classifier - `2021.08.16.yaml`